-To meet compliance with Revolon Slough/Beardsley Wash Trash TMDL, County installed full trash capture devices to meet 100% point source compliance.
+To meet compliance with Revolon Slough/Beardsley Wash Trash TMDL, County installed full trash capture devices to meet point source compliance.
 The County and TMDL Responsible Parties have been conducting trash monitoring and MFAC/BMP program since 2009.
 All field work has been conducted by California Conservation Corps under oversight by the Larry Walker and TMDL Responsible Parties.
-All MFAC/BMP efforts and results are described in the TMDL Annual Reports submitted to RWQCB (copies of these reports are provided in Appendix E).
+All MFAC/BMP efforts and results are described in the TMDL Annual Report submitted to RWQCB in January 2017 (Attachment E).